UK school fine changes: How much will parents be fined for term-time holidays, as new rules come into force

 Why have the rules changed, and who are they targeting?

-The government first announced the new national framework back in February, but it comes into force in August 2024.
-The changes are centred around child welfare, the Department for Education says.
+The government first announced the new national framework back in February, but it comes into force on 19 August 2024, the government has confirmed.
+The Department for Education says the changes are centred around child welfare.

 Hide Ad